-Plaka is actually the historical center of Athens and not a real village.
+Plaka is the historical center of Athens and not a real village.
 But it reminds everything of a village.
-Although it is located in a short walking distance from the city center and right under the tourist spot of the Acropolis, Plaka gives a nice, relaxing feeling away from noisy crowds.
+Although it is located within a short walking distance from the city center and right under the tourist spot of the Acropolis, Plaka gives a nice, relaxing feeling away from noisy crowds.
 Crossed by paved paths and with nice Neoclassical buildings, this is a nice quarter to stroll around the shops, enjoy a coffee or have dinner in the many traditional taverns of the region.
 Geographically Plaka is bordered by the Roman Agora in Monastiraki, the Arch of Hadrian and the Acropolis Museum.

 Located on the northern side of Kefalonia, Fiscardo stretches around a lovely port.
 Surrounded by lush greenery, this is a popular mooring port for private yachts in the Ionian Sea.
 The port promenade of Fiscardo is lined up with many fish taverns, cafeterias, and lounge bars, making it a popular place all day and night.
 In close distance from the village, there are nice coves for swimming and diving.
 The port of Fiscardo is linked by ferry to the islands of Lefkada and Ithaca.

-Located in the center of Naxos island, the name of this village literally means plenty of flowers.
+Located in the center of Naxos island, the name of this village means plenty of flowers.
 Apiranthos is surrounded by green mountains and stands out for its traditional architecture.
 With four museums and a beautiful central square, this is a wonderful place to stroll around and meet authentic people of Naxos.
 As a remnant from the Medieval era, you will see many Venetian towers in Apiranthos.

 Located on the northern side of Karpathos, Olympos is a truly unique village.
 Surrounded by wild mountains, it seems like the village is lost in the clouds.
 Due to the isolated location and away from tourist crowds, the locals have managed to keep their original character: women wear their traditional costumes every day and each house has an outdoors wooden oven and a small chapel in the yard.